Houston high schools that lost students in Astroworld tragedy meet in football playoffs

 Memorial High School freshman John Hilgert, 14, and Heights High School junior Brianna Rodriguez, 16, died in a crowd surge that claimed the lives of nine people attending the Travis Scott concert on Nov.
 5.

-The Memorial Mustangs are competing with the Heights Bulldogs in the first round of the playoffs at Delmar Stadium.
+The Memorial Mustangs took on the Heights Bulldogs in the first round of the playoffs at Delmar Stadium.

 Students, parents and faculty from both communities were left with heavy hearts.
 Throughout the week, the schools honored the teens with vigils and other memorials.